soxueren/atsd/api/network/README.md

 ...
 ```

-The above behavior can be modified by changing `/opt/atsd/atsd/conf/server.properties` file and restarting the database.
+The above behavior can be modified by changing the `/opt/atsd/atsd/conf/server.properties` file and restarting the database.

 ```ls
 input.disconnect.on.error = false